Culture and Citizenship in Quebec

 Citizens of Tomorrow

-In partnership with Élections Montréal, the special project Citizens of Tomorrow invites you to explore how the democratic process works in Montréal and to understand its history.
+In partnership with Élections Montréal, the special project Citizens of Tomorrow invites you to explore how the democratic process works in Montréal and learn about the city’s history.
 Who can vote?
 Who can be a candidate?
 Why is it important to know what candidates stand for?

-The Citizens of Tomorrow project has four components:
+The Citizens of Tomorrow program has four components:

-1. Democracy in Montréal – In-class workshop with a MEM animator to introduce key concepts in the practice of democracy.
+1. Democracy in Montréal – In-class workshop with a MEM facilitator who will introduce key concepts in the practice of democracy.

-3. Sites of Municipal Democracy – Field trip to the MEM and city hall with a MEM animator.
+2. Sites of municipal democracy – Field trip to the MEM and City Hall with a MEM guide.

 Elementary Cycle 3